-Neegan Burnside (Orangeville, ON)
+Neegan Burnside Ltd. (Orangeville, ON)

-Merv Dewasha is a member of the Wahta Mohawk First Nation in Ontario.
+Mervin Dewasha is a member of the Wahta Mohawk First Nation in Ontario.
 He has over 30 years of experience working with First Nations on projects related to housing, infrastructure, economic development and securing financing for Aboriginal businesses.
-A recognized leader in the development of native human resources through career building in science and engineering, Merv has served with AANDC (formerly INAC) in various capacities as well as on the Executive Interchange to the Assembly of First Nations and Chiefs of Ontario.
-Merv continues to work at developing business opportunities for clients and Neegan Burnside, and advising the current Executive, while remaining a mentor for junior aboriginal engineers.
+A recognized leader in the development of native human resources through career building in science and engineering, Mervin has served with AANDC (formerly INAC) in various capacities as well as on the Executive Interchange to the Assembly of First Nations and Chiefs of Ontario.
+Mervin continues to work at developing business opportunities for clients and Neegan Burnside, and advising the current Executive, while remaining a mentor for junior aboriginal engineers.

-Alicia Dubois, Co-Vice-Chair
+Alicia Dubois, Co-Chair

-Market Vice-President, Indigenous Markets
+Vice-President, Indigenous Markets

 CIBC (Toronto, ON)